 Pregnant students are expected to attend school during their pregnancy.
 The doctor must provide an estimated date of delivery on the application.
 Instructional services are provided for six (6) weeks postpartum.

-Instructional services may be provided in the home school, home, hospital, or community setting.
-State regulations require local school systems begin providing instructional services within ten (10) calendar days of receipt of the application.
+Instruction services may be provided in the home, hospital, community setting, or virtually.
+State regulations require local school systems begin providing instructional services within ten (10) school days of receipt of the application.
 The length of instruction for students in a full-day program is six (6) hours per week and three (3) hours of instruction to students enrolled in the partial-day program.
 The Individualized Education Program (IEP) team determines the number of instructional hours for students receiving special education services.
 State regulations require that an individual possessing a minimum of a bachelor’s degree deliver instructional services.
 These individuals are assigned by the Home and Hospital Office.

 The student completes all required assignments just as required in the regular school setting.
+Each student is required to have a device and regular access to the internet.
 Due to the limited number of hours of actual instruction, students complete a great deal of the work independently.
 An adult (21 or older) must be at home during the time the home instructor is present and providing instruction.
-At the end of each session, the adult is required to sign the home instructor’s log verifying his/her visit.
+At the end of each session, the adult is required to sign the home instructor’s log verifying their visit.